Selenium

 Selenium 4

-In Selenium 3, the chrome driver extends directly to the Remote Web Driver.
-In Selenium 4 Chrome driver class extends to Chromium Driver, which has some predefined methods to access the dev tool.
+In Selenium 3, the Chrome driver extends directly to the Remote Web Driver.
+In Selenium 4, the Chrome driver class extends to Chromium Driver, which has some predefined methods to access the dev tool.

 In Selenium 3, JSON Wire Protocol was the major mode of communication between the test code and the browser.
 Effectively, Selenium 4 uses the WebDriver W3C protocol as it has W3C compliance.

-A difficult task in Selenium 3 was that testers were always to start the Hub and Node jars each time to perform automation testing on the Grid.
-In Selenium 4, the testers need not start the hub and node jars every time they perform the automation testing.
+A difficult task in Selenium 3 was that testers were always required to start the Hub and Node jars each time to perform automation testing on the Grid.
+In Selenium 4, the testers do not need to start the hub and node jars every time they perform the automation testing.

 What are the new features of Selenium 4?